 This vegan strawberry rhubarb crisp is a lightened up version of one of our favorite spring/early summer desserts!
-We bake fresh strawberries, raspberries and rhubarb to warm, fruity perfection and topped them with a nut-free streusel topping.
-This summery dessert is also refined sugar free and suitable for most dietary needs.
+It's nut free, refined sugar free and suitable for most dietary needs.

 Now that I know for certain the difference between the two, I can confidently confirm that this rhubarb dessert is a crisp!
 Our recipe calls for a nut-free oat topping made with sunflower seeds, hemp seeds and vegan butter.

 Nut-free for the whole family

 Because we have a tree nut allergy in the family (my older brother), we've been working on developing more nut free recipes.